journeyhorizon/coding-convention-and-guidelines/Sync-env-guideline.md

     MY_CUSTOM_ENV_2=567
     ```

+7. Remember to ignore .env.* file

-7. Remember to update ENV variables into Secret Manager after you finalize your feature to help others developers sync with env.
+8. Remember to update ENV variables into Secret Manager after you finalize your feature to help others developers sync with env.